$\texttt{NePhi}$: Neural Deformation Fields for Approximately Diffeomorphic Medical Image Registration: More Experimental Results

 \subsection{Registration Performance on DIRLab (Continued)}

-To better visualize the performance of the comparing methods and \texttt{NePhi} (Tab.~\ref{tab:registration_lung}) across four design considerations: registration accuracy, deformation regularity, peak memory consumption during training, and inference run-time, we linearly normalize the values to [0,1] and show the visualization in Fig.~\ref{fig:lung_registration_methods_radar}.
-The range we used to normalize the mTRE, $\%|J|_{<0}$, inference run-time, and memory consumption are $0mm \sim 5mm$, $0 \sim3e-2$, $0s\sim 70s$, and $0M \sim 1.5e4M$, respectively. \mn{Fig.~\ref{fig:lung_demo_supp} shows an example Dirlab registration result for \texttt{NePhi}.}
+To better visualize the performance of the methods we compare to and \texttt{NePhi} (Tab.~\ref{tab:registration_lung}) across four design considerations: registration accuracy, deformation regularity, peak memory consumption during training, and inference run-time, we linearly normalize the values to [0,1] and show the visualization in Fig.~\ref{fig:lung_registration_methods_radar}.
+The range we used to normalize the mTRE, $\%|J|_{<0}$, inference run-time, and memory consumption are $0mm \sim 5mm$, $0 \sim3e-2$, $0s\sim 70s$, and $0M \sim 1.5e4M$, respectively.
+Fig.~\ref{fig:lung_demo_supp} shows an example Dirlab registration result for \texttt{NePhi}.
+In addition, Fig.~\ref{fig:lung_failure_demo_supp} shows the example where \texttt{NePhi} performs the worst out of the DirLab dataset.